-- A WIC Acceptable Foods booklet, which lists all the foods and specific package sizes that you can purchase
+A WIC Acceptable food booklet, which lists all the WIC foods, brands and specific package sizes that you can buy.

 You will be able to authorize someone else to bring your children to WIC appointments or pick up your WIC food checks.
 It is important to choose someone you trust, such as a spouse or partner or grandparent.

 The following can be provided at the WIC office as well.

 NYS WIC Acceptable Foods Card: This is the list of foods approved for purchase at the grocery store.

 Participant Handbook: This gives general information and guidelines for the program.

 Authorization Form, in English or Español: Fill out this form and bring it to your WIC office if you would like to allow up to 2 other people to attend your WIC appointments or use your checks at the store